Ir al contenido principal

 4. As the customer continues to use the loyalty program, they receive better and better rewards.

 As we’ll cover later, businesses can implement different types of customer rewards programs.
-These can be incentives based on a point system, a program that encourages customer referrals, or a system that combines different structures.
+These can be incentives based on a point system, programs that encourage customer referrals, or systems that combine different structures.

 Benefits of customer loyalty programs